Learn

 Why ZEROHUE chose the local-first route

-ZEROHUE is built as a practice tool first, so you can start without signup and keep the routine state on the device.
+ZEROHUE is built as a practice tool first, so you can start without signup and keep the routine state on the device in practice mode.

 That matches the product boundary.
 ZEROHUE is not a broker, exchange, or wallet.